pulumi/docs/content/docs/quickstart/azure/modify-program.md

     identifier: azure-modify-program
 ---

-Now that we have an instance of our Pulumi program deployed, let's enable:
-- Encryption on our storage account for blobs
+Now that we have an instance of our Pulumi program deployed, let's enforce HTTPS-only communication for our storage account.
+This means, when making requests to this storage account only HTTPS traffic is allowed.
-- Enable HTTPS-only communication

 Replace the entire contents of {{< langfile >}} with the following: